pistegif/HA_harmony_climate_component/README.md

 * when it boots up it should create a new `harmony_*.conf` file.
 Open this and find your air conditioner device, it should have an ID number next to it.

 ### How to learn and name all the IR commands for your air conditioner
 This part is unfortunately going to be manual.
-Every combination of **operations** (heat, cool, dry, etc), **fan modes** (low, mid, high, auto, etc) and **temperatures**, will need to be learned manually within the MyHarmony software.
+Every combination of **operations** (heat, cool, dry, fan_only, heat_cool, etc), **fan modes** (low, mid, high, auto, etc) and **temperatures**, will need to be learned manually within the MyHarmony software.
 The naming convention of each command is important for this component to work.

 * in MyHarmony, go to devices > your air conditioner and click on **Add or Fix a Command**
 * Click on **add a missing command** and enter a name in the following format: *OperationFanmodeTemperature* eg. *CoolHigh18* and then follow the prompts within MyHarmony

 some important notes about the naming convention for commands:
-* **Operation** must be one of the operations listed in your configuration.yaml file
+* **Operation** must be one of the operations listed in your configuration.yaml file.
+If the operation has two words, remove the underscore and capitalize each word: `FanOnly`
 * **Fanmode** must be one of the fan_modes listed in your configuration.yaml file
-* **Temperature** must be an integer in the range specified by your min/max temp in configuration.yaml file
+* **Temperature** must be an integer in the range specified by your min/max temp in configuration.yaml file.
+Operations configured in `no_temp_operations` should not include a temperature in the Harmony command
 * The only exception to these rules is the 'off' command.
 Just name this as **Off** in MyHarmony

 Some valid examples of command names based on the above configuration.yaml example